What patients and families need to know

-The Division of Neurosurgery is a regional, national, and international destination for newborns and children with disease, trauma, or malformation of the brain, spine, or nervous system.
-Diagnostic services and treatment are offered for all conditions requiring pediatric neurosurgery, including:
+The Division of Neurosurgery is a regional, national and international destination for newborns and children with disease, trauma or malformation of the brain, spine or nervous system.

 Hundreds of procedures are performed every year, with excellent outcomes.
 Children’s National neurosurgeons define the standard of care by integrating into all procedures advanced neuro-imaging and neurophysiological monitoring.
 Our neurosurgeons routinely use minimally invasive strategies when appropriate.

 All aspects of neurosurgical consultation and treatment are offered with appointments available as rapidly as possible.